 Today, more than 50 years after it was established, Yasodhara Ashram is an enduring and vibrant spiritual community.
 Set in the beautiful mountains of southeastern British Columbia, we invite people of all ages and backgrounds to pursue their self-development and discover the promise of yoga.

-As a Canadian charity and active learning centre, our purpose is to stimulate open intellectual and spiritual enquiry, supporting the potential of transformation in each person.
+As a Canadian charity and active learning centre, the Ashram helps people bring quality into their lives through yogic tools and experiential learning.
+Spiritually we offer a focus on Light and the Divine Feminine, much-needed in our world right now.
 We offer a wide range of yoga programs year round – from a three-month intensive, to private retreats, teacher certifications and introductions to yoga.
 Our popular Service and Study programs are for those interested in learning about Karma Yoga, or the yoga of selfless service, our main spiritual practice.